versioneye/ops_contrib/crawling.md

 That should start a Docker container with 8 Java processes.
 4 HTML consumers and 4 Index consumers.
 The processes are controlled by supervisord.

+It is mandatory that a directory is mounted into `/mnt/logs`.
+If that directory doesn't exist the Java process will exit with an error code.

 ## Start the producers

 The producers can be started like this: